zachchan105/tmewc/typescript/api-reference/classes/DepositsService.md

 Throws an error if one of the following occurs:
         - There are no active wallet in the Bridge contract
-        - The Bitcoin recovery address is not a valid P2(W)PKH
+        - The Meowcoin recovery address is not a valid P2(W)PKH
         - The cross-chain contracts for the given L2 chain are not initialized
         - The L2 deposit owner cannot be resolved.
 This typically